 - thyroid cancer

-Unexplained weight loss can happen in other health conditions, such as hyperthyroidism (overactive thyroid).
-Still, the difference with cancer is that it can come on rather suddenly.
-It is most prominent in cancers of the:
+Unexplained weight loss can be caused by other health conditions, such as hyperthyroidism (an overactive thyroid).
+The difference with cancer is that weight loss can come on suddenly.
+It’s most prominent in cancers of the:

 Blood loss may be more discreet in stomach cancer, as it may be internal bleeding only and harder to detect.

-In some cases, cancer that has spread (metastasized) can cause pain.
+In some cases, cancer that’s spread, or metastasized, can cause pain.
 For example, back pain may be present in cancers of the:

 A persistent cough is also sometimes a symptom of thyroid cancer.